 Pete Meissner, the former owner of the farmland, said he doesn’t understand the new deal.

 "If this were a great idea, private money would have already done it.
 They’d be doing it right now."

 “As a Sussex resident and taxpayer, I have some serious concerns with Sussex putting money up to purchase the land.
-We don’t have to look far west to find a similar deal that failed horribly," Meissner said, referring to the problems that the village of Menomonee Falls is having with the Radisson Hotel project.
+We don’t have to that failed horribly," Meissner said, referring to the problems that the village of Menomonee Falls is having with the Radisson Hotel project.
 "If this were a great idea, private money would have already done it.
 They’d be doing it right now.
 If private money says, ‘We’re not going to touch it,’ why is the village going to touch it?”

 And Meissner wasn’t the only one with concerns.
 Half a dozen Sussex and Lisbon residents addressed the board, questioning why they would put themselves at risk by buying the land.